neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 <br>
 #### 4.2.
 Minimizing distortion

-The idea behing minimizing distortion is to hide the same data modifying less pixels of the image.
+The idea behing minimizing distortion is to use matrix embedding to hide the same data modifying less pixels of the image.
 It can seem a little bit extrange at the beginning, but this is possible with a simple trick.

 Let's suppose you want to hide two bits.
 Using LSB matching as we shown before we have to modify the pixel 50% of the time, because the other 50% of the time the value of the LSB is already the same we want to hide.
 This means the effectivity of our method is 1/2.